Do I need to make estimated tax payments?

 Failure to file and make the required estimated payments may result in an assessment or bill for the penalty and interest being issued by the Michigan Department of Treasury.

+The Michigan Department of Treasury follows the Internal Revenue Service (IRS) guidelines for estimated tax requirements.
 Based on the IRS estimated income tax requirements, to avoid penalties for failure to make estimated tax payments, your total tax paid through credits and withholding must be:

 Farmers, fishermen and seafarers may have to pay estimates but they do have other filing options.
 For more information refer to the MI-1040 Instruction Booklet.